Eggless Valentine’s Peanut Butter Blossoms

 - Preheat the oven to 375°F. Line 2 cookie sheets with parchment paper.

 - In the bowl of a stand mixer fitted with the paddle attachment, add the butter, cane sugar, light brown sugar, and vanilla extract.
-Mix on low until combined and there are no chunks of butter, then continue to mix for 5 minutes.
+Mix on low until combined and there are no chunks of butter.

 - Using your hands, form the dough into 24 balls and roll in the cane sugar.
 Place on prepared cookie sheets at least 1-inch apart.

 - Press a chocolate heart into the center of each cookie.
-Allow to cool completely on the cookie sheets.
+Place the cookie sheet in the freezer for about 10 to 20 minutes to prevent the chocolate heart from melting.

 - Store in an airtight container for up to 7 days.